Nasser Al-Khelaifi: Tayeb Benabderrahmane case

-In February 2023, three investigative judges of the Paris tribunal were appointed to examine accusations of “kidnapping, unlawful detention and acts of torture” made by Franco-Algerian lobbyist Tayeb Benabderrahmane, notably targeting Nasser al-Khelaïfi.
-In July 2023, a search was carried out at Al-Khelaïfi’s Paris residence as part of the investigation.
-Nasser al-Khelaïfi denied any involvement, denounced the allegations as “lies,” and stated that he was the target of an attempted blackmail, for which he himself filed a complaint in Paris.
+In February 2023, three investigative judges of the Paris tribunal were appointed to examine accusations of “kidnapping, unlawful detention and acts of torture” made by Franco-Algerian lobbyist Tayeb Benabderrahmane, notably targeting Nasser al-Khelaifi.
+In July 2023, a search was carried out at Al-Khelaifi's Paris residence as part of the investigation.
+Nasser al-Khelaifi denied any involvement, denounced the allegations as “lies,” and stated that he was the target of an attempted blackmail, for which he himself filed a complaint in Paris.

-In October 2022, lawyer Olivier Pardo, then counsel for Benabderrahmane, claimed that his client possessed recordings relating to the private life of Nasser al-Khelaïfi and had considered using them to obtain “several tens of millions”.
-These statements, disputed by Al-Khelaïfi, were included in the judicial case file in Paris, within the framework of which Pardo’s law office was searched by the Central Office for the Fight against Organized Crime.
+In October 2022, lawyer Olivier Pardo, then counsel for Benabderrahmane, claimed that his client possessed recordings relating to the private life of Nasser al-Khelaifi and had considered using them to obtain “several tens of millions”.
+These statements, disputed by Al-Khelaifi, were included in the judicial case file in Paris, within the framework of which Pardo's law office was searched by the Central Office for the Fight against Organized Crime.
 Relations between Olivier Pardo and Benabderrahmane had already deteriorated in a dispute over allegedly excessive fees: Pardo had demanded €150,000, including an €84,000 advance, before the Paris Bar ultimately set the amount due at €44,000.
-Pardo’s credibility was subsequently called into question, as he was referred to the criminal court on charges of fraud and corruption in another, unrelated case involving TotalEnergies.
+Pardo's credibility was subsequently called into question, as he was referred to the criminal court on charges of fraud and corruption in another, unrelated case involving TotalEnergies.

 In parallel, in 2022 Benabderrahmane filed an arbitration claim against the State of Qatar before the International Centre for Settlement of Investment Disputes (case ARB/22/23).

 On 31 May 2023, the Doha criminal court sentenced Benabderrahmane to death in absentia for “intelligence with a foreign power”; two other Franco-Algerian nationals were also targeted by the same judgment.
 The existence of this conviction was brought to the attention of the French authorities in July 2023 through an official letter from the Qatari authorities, which became public in late September 2023.

 On 20 December 2023, in a provisional measures order, the ICSID tribunal directed the State of Qatar not to take any steps to enforce the conviction pronounced on 31 May 2023, specifying that this prohibition covered in particular any Interpol Red Notice request or extradition request.

-On 7 July 2025, the United Nations Working Group on Arbitrary Detention delivered Opinion No. 28/2025, concluding that Benabderrahmane’s deprivation of liberty in Qatar in 2020 was arbitrary, identifying serious violations of due process guarantees (categories I, II and III).
+On 7 July 2025, the United Nations Working Group on Arbitrary Detention delivered Opinion No. 28/2025, concluding that Benabderrahmane's deprivation of liberty in Qatar in 2020 was arbitrary, identifying serious violations of due process guarantees (categories I, II and III).
 The opinion also mentioned allegations of ill-treatment and torture, and recommended remedial measures, including compensation and an independent investigation.
-This opinion marked the first UN decision formally condemning the State of Qatar in a case involving a French citizen.